 While these patients’ symptom list and reactivity may seem daunting at first, understanding the underlying cause serves as a guide for appropriate botanical intervention.
 Start your patients slowly, reassure them as their body responds, and focus on the patient triggers so you know how to guide them back to optimal health.

 Note: The information on this site is provided as a research resource for health professionals and is not intended to replace diagnosis and treatment by a qualified health care practitioner.
 Consult your medical care provider before using any herbal medicine.

 Meet Our Contributor:

-Allison Williams is a Naturopathic Doctor in Tempe, AZ.
+Allison Williams is a Naturopathic Doctor in Mesa, AZ.
 She practices family medicine with a focus on gastrointestinal health, women’s medicine, autoimmune disease, and she has a love for geriatrics.
 She teaches botanical medicine at SCNM where she is also a second year general medicine resident.
 Botanical medicine is one of her favorite modalities.
 You can find her at: drallisonwilliams.com.